Résumé

 Sandia National Laboratories, Albuquerque, New Mexico

-improving their project management practices; streamlining a process for
+teams in improving their project management practices; streamlining a

 Sandia National Laboratories, Albuquerque, New Mexico